Learn what Felgo offers to help your business succeed. Start your free evaluation today! Felgo for Your Business

 Now hit [CTRL] + [1 - 7] while the game is running, and you will see the simulated resolution changes!
 This is great for testing how your game looks on different display resolutions of the most common devices.
 If your game uses content scaling correctly, there are no black borders and the game UI adjusts to the different screen sizes, just like in the sample projects we provide. ;)

 Do you need further help to support multi resolutions in your game?
-Just let me know and reply to this email, or use our support forums.
+Just let me know and reply to this email.

 Cheers, Chris from Felgo